mcc-us/bookkeeping/_pages/chap09.cash.md

 **Chap 9 - How To**

-1. Petty cash fund - *Expense account* => `Cash Short/Over`
+1. Petty cash fund - *Expense account* => `Cash Short/Over`, `Cash Variance`
-2. Protect your cash by using checking accounts, *all* payments should be made by check except small amount using petty cash.
+2. Protect cash by using checking accounts, *all* payments should use checks except small amount using petty cash.
 3. Reconcile bank statements **MONTHLY**
-4. Most differences are (usually) due to "deposits in transit", "outstanding checks", and "bank service charges."
+4. *Most* differences are due to "deposits in transit", "outstanding checks", & "bank service charges."
-5. Record any adjusting entries required from the bank reconciliation.
+5. Record adjusting entries required from the bank reconciliation.
-6. Understand how businesses use online banking to receive and make cash payments.
+6. Knowledge of online banking basics.

 ---

 ### 1. Cash Shortfall or Overages

-- Cash Register `Cash Short or Over` account is a temp. account used to record any discrepancies.
+- Cash Register `Cash Short or Over`, `Cash Variance` account is a temp. account used to record any discrepancies.

 |Register: Cash Short/Over|
 |:-:|